by Terence Jason Dorman, fill-in extraordinaire

 New Art – I’m a big fan of the artwork found in The Spoils and I cannot wait to see 130 new Spoils art pieces.
 While the artwork itself may not do anything to grow the game directly, the gorgeous artwork will surely be a strong selling point to anyone looking to pick up a few packs and learn the game.
 If you don’t believe me, just take a look at some of the cards already previewed.
 They are gorgeous!

 New Is Always Good – Anyone who is a card gamer will tell you that new releases always help to strengthen a game.
 New releases breathe life in to the competitive scene, give casual players more to work with, and get players of all varieties talking about new ideas and concepts.

 Shade is no exception to this and will certainly do all the above.
 I have no doubt in my mind that Shade will be nothing short of spectacular, and I am sure we will all look back on it and say it was worth the wait.
 Plus, Shade is definitely the first step towards a very bright future for The Spoils, and I am very much looking forward to taking that step.

-One Response to “Let’s Build Something #13: Turn the Tide”
+4 Responses to “Let’s Build Something #13: Turn the Tide”